alttch/eva3/doc/drivers.rst

-Note that params started with **_** are passed to PHI calls directly (without **_** prefix), this allows specifying different hosts, bus addresses (if PHI is developed as "universal") without a need to load different drivers for the each item.
+Note that params started with **_** are passed to PHI calls directly (without **_** prefix), this allows specifying different hosts, bus addresses (if PHI is developed as "universal") without a need to load different drivers for each item.

 .. figure:: drivers-update.png